 The next person to come along is an old lady, with stereotypical grey-haired wig and shawl.
 She is carrying a shipping bag, and is grumpy.
 She is bitter over having so little for the holidays, and complains to him, before finally hitting him over the head with the loaf of bread.

 Preview a PDF page of the script that contains the scene above by clicking here:seasons_beatings_sample_01

-Coming along next in the Homeless Man, who is holding a paper bag with a bottle in it that he drinks from as he comically tells Wally how bad his life and health is.
+Coming along next is the Homeless Man, who is holding a paper bag with a bottle in it that he drinks from as he comically tells Wally how bad his life and health are.
 After spilling some of his drink on Wally’s coat and rubbing it in, he gets sick and runs off stage.